-Safeguarding Children and Young People Policy Latest Review: February 2024 Next Review: February 2025 Compliance: Children Act (1989); Working Together to Safeguarding Children: A guide to inter-agency working to safeguard and promote the welfare of children (2015); What to do if you are worried a child is being abused (2015); General Data Protection Regulations (2018); Sexual Offences Act (2003); Children Act (2004); Framework for the Assessment of Children in Need and their families; Norfolk Safeguarding Children Board (NSCB) policies and procedures Associated Policies: Recruitment and Selection Recruitment of Ex-Offenders GDPR and Data Protection Staff and Volunteer Induction and Super Volunteer Policy rvision and Young People Leads are: Lucy Graver and Claire Hopkins wellbeing of children and young people.
-Whilst staff and volunteers at Assist Tre on organisations to safeguard and promote the ust do not work with children or young people nay come into contact with children and young people - this may be as a parent, relati other situations, and work in environme present. ve or as part of a work placement or in many ents where children and young people may be under the age of eighteen if ever they a emotional and sexual abuse or harm ar to comply with Norfolk's local Safeguardi duty of care towards children and young people re in our charge to protect them from physical, nd ensure their well-being.
-Assist Trust seeks ing Children's Board in promoting good working practices that safeguards children and young people, and promotes their welfare.
+Safeguarding Children and Young People Policy Latest Review: February 2025 Next Review: February 2026 Compliance: Children Act (1989); Working Together to Safeguarding Children: A guide to inter-agency working to safeguard and promote the welfare of children (2015); What to do if you are worried a child is being abused (2015); General Data Protection Regulations (2018); Sexual Offences Act (2003); Children Act (2004); Framework for the Assessment of Children in Need and their families; Norfolk Safeguarding Children Board (NSCB) policies and procedures Associated Policies: Recruitment and Selection Recruitment of Ex-Offenders GDPR and Data Protection Staff and Volunteer Induction and Supervision Volunteer Policy The Designated Safeguarding Children and Young People Leads are: Lucy Graver and Claire Hopkins wellbeing of children and young people.
+Whilst staff and volunteers at Assist Trus directly, they do work with adults who ma people - this may be as a parent, relative other situations, and work in environment present.
+Assist Trust recognises that they have a during under the age of eighteen if ever they are emotional and sexual abuse or harm and a organisations to safeguard and promote the st do not work with children or young people ay come into contact with children and young e or as part of a work placement or in many its where children and young people may be uty of care towards children and young people e in our charge to protect them from physical, d ensure their well-being.
+Assist Trust seeks g Children's Board in promoting good working bung people, and promotes their welfare.

 It is a requirement that any member of Assist Trust staff or any volunteer working on behalf of the Assist Trust has the responsibility to pass on information and concerns regarding a child or young person who may have been or is likely to be harmed or abused.